acedmicabhishek/BrainDance/docs.md

 - Links the object files together to create the final kernel executable (`BDkernel.elf`).
 - Converts the ELF executable to a flat binary file (`BDkernel.bin`).
 - Concatenates the bootloader and the kernel binary to create a bootable disk image (`bdos.img`).

+## 7. Shell (`shell/`)

+The shell provides a command-line interface for interacting with the BrainDance OS.
+It allows users to execute various commands to query system information, manage the display, and perform basic system operations.

+### Key Components:
+- **`shell.h` / `shell.c`:** Defines the shell's interface and implements its core logic, including input handling, command parsing, and execution.
+- **Command Buffer:** Stores user input up to `MAX_COMMAND_LENGTH`.
+- **Command Handlers:** Dedicated functions for each supported command (e.g., `help_command`, `clear_command`).

+### Supported Commands:
+- `help`: Displays a list of available commands and their descriptions.
+- `clear`: Clears the console screen.
+- `meminfo`: Shows statistics about physical memory usage (total, used, free).
+- `time`: Displays the system uptime in seconds.
+- `halt`: Halts the CPU, requiring manual closure of the QEMU emulator.

+### Input Handling:
+The shell continuously reads character input from the keyboard.
+It supports:
+- **Typing:** Characters are echoed to the screen as they are typed.
+- **Backspace:** Deletes the last character entered.
+- **Enter:** Processes the current command in the buffer.
+The command is null-terminated, and the `process_command` function dispatches it to the appropriate handler.

+## 8. Memory Management

+BrainDance OS implements several layers of memory management to efficiently allocate and protect memory resources.

+### 8.1.
+Paging (`memory/paging.c`, `include/paging.h`)
+Paging is a memory management scheme that allows the operating system to store and retrieve data from secondary storage for use in main memory.
+It enables virtual memory, providing each process with its own isolated address space.

+#### Key Components:
+- **Page Directory:** A table containing 1024 entries, each pointing to a Page Table.
+- **Page Table:** A table containing 1024 entries, each pointing to a physical page frame (4KB).
+- **Page Directory Entry (PDE) Flags:**
+    - `PDE_PRESENT`: Indicates if the page table is present in memory.
+    - `PDE_RW`: Read/Write permission.
+    - `PDE_USER`: User-mode access permission.
+- **Page Table Entry (PTE) Flags:**
+    - `PTE_PRESENT`: Indicates if the physical page is present in memory.
+    - `PTE_RW`: Read/Write permission.
+    - `PTE_USER`: User-mode access permission.

+#### Functionality:
+- `paging_install()`: Initializes the paging system, sets up the initial page directory and page table, identity maps the first 4MB of memory, and installs the page fault handler.
+- `map_page(phys_addr, virt_addr, flags)`: Maps a given physical address to a virtual address with specified permissions.
+It creates new page tables if necessary.
+- `unmap_page(virt_addr)`: Unmaps a virtual address, invalidating the corresponding Translation Lookaside Buffer (TLB) entry.
+- `get_phys_addr(virt_addr)`: Retrieves the physical address corresponding to a given virtual address.
+- **Page Fault Handler:** Catches memory access violations, prints debug information (faulting address, error code), and halts the system.

+### 8.2.
+Heap (`memory/heap.c`, `include/heap.h`)
+The heap provides dynamic memory allocation for the kernel.
+BrainDance OS currently uses a simple bump allocator for its kernel heap.

+#### Key Components:
+- `HEAP_START`: The starting virtual address of the heap (0x400000).
+- `HEAP_END`: The ending virtual address of the heap (0x800000).
+- `heap_ptr`: A pointer that tracks the next available address in the heap.

+#### Functionality:
+- `kmalloc(size)`: Allocates a block of `size` bytes from the heap.
+It simply increments `heap_ptr` and returns the previous value.
+Returns 0 if out of heap space.
+- `kfree(ptr)`: A stub function for API compatibility.
+In a bump allocator, memory is not individually freed; it's typically reset or managed by higher-level allocators.

+## 9. Drivers

+This section details the hardware drivers implemented in BrainDance OS.

+### 9.1.
+Keyboard Driver (`drivers/keyboard_driver.c`, `include/keyboard.h`)
+The keyboard driver handles input from the PS/2 keyboard, converting scancodes into ASCII characters.

+#### Key Components:
+- `KBD_DATA_PORT` (0x60): Port for reading keyboard data.
+- `KBD_STATUS_PORT` (0x64): Port for reading keyboard status.
+- `kbd_us[128]`: A scancode-to-ASCII mapping table for a basic US keyboard layout.
+- `last_char`: A global variable used to store the last character received from the keyboard interrupt handler, making it available for polling by functions like `keyboard_get_char()`.

+#### Functionality:
+- `keyboard_install()`: Installs the keyboard interrupt handler (IRQ1) to process keyboard events.
+- `keyboard_handler(regs_t *r)`: The interrupt service routine for the keyboard.
+It reads the scancode from the data port, checks for key presses (ignoring releases for now), converts the scancode to an ASCII character using `kbd_us`, and stores the character in `last_char`.
+- `keyboard_get_char()`: A blocking function that waits until a character is available in `last_char`, retrieves it, clears `last_char`, and returns the character.
+This function is used by the shell to get user input.